-- In Firefly, the interior of Serenity is always depicted as fairly dark to contrast with the bright florescent lighting and Creepy Cleanliness of Alliance ships (see Star Wars).
+- In Firefly, the interior of Serenity is always depicted as fairly dark to contrast with the bright florescent lighting and Creepy Cleanliness of Alliance ships.

-- A lot of the environments in the Riddick games (and Dark Fury) have very high-contrast lighting, with lots of shadows.
+- A lot of the environments in the The Chronicles of Riddick games (and Dark Fury) have very high-contrast lighting, with lots of shadows.
 The lead character can see in the dark.
-The first game (Butcher Bay) takes place in the universe's toughest prison, and Dark Fury and Dark Athena on spaceships run by bounty-hunting mercenaries.
+The first game (Escape from Butcher Bay) takes place in the universe's toughest prison, and Dark Fury and Assault on Dark Athena on spaceships run by bounty-hunting mercenaries.
 You'd think it'd be in their best interest to keep the lights on.

-- The Brotherhood of Nod from Command & Conquer have a fetish for using too few red lights in their bases.
+- The Brotherhood of Nod have a fetish for using too few red lights in their bases.

 - The GDI global stratospheric transports in Tiberium Twilight, while not as dark as Nod's facilities earlier, are still not well lit.

-- Ironically, this was meant to make them seem creepier, in a cold, sterile, medical sense.
+- Inverted with Cerberus, whose stations and vessels actually have adequate lighting.
+Ironically, this was meant to make them seem creepier, in a cold, sterile, medical sense.

-- Perfect Dark (fittingly, considering the title) has several dimly lit levels, including the Skedar attack ship.
+- Perfect Dark (fittingly, considering the title) is a sci-fi game with several dimly lit levels, including the Skedar attack ship.